COVID-19: Global Effort to Stop a Global Virus

 Our team, like many others in our industry, has been watching closely the developments in the global effort to stem the COVID-19 pandemic.
 Noting in a scientific publication that another PARP inhibitor, mefuparib (CVL218), had shown promising antiviral activity against the virus that causes COVID-19, Allarity quickly pivoted and began evaluating stenoparib, our dual PARP and Tankyrase Inhibitor in Phase 2 development for ovarian cancer, as a potential treatment for COVID-19.

-We are working with NUA, a leading U.S. infectious disease test center, on a preclinical program to assess the ability of stenoparib to block the infection of cells and replication of coronavirus.
+We have been working with NUA, a leading U.S. infectious disease test center, on a preclinical program to assess the ability of stenoparib to block the infection of cells and replication of coronavirus.
 In a series of preclinical studies, stenoparib showed inhibitory activity against coronavirus in LLC-MK2 cells as a single agent.
 In addition, stenoparib in combination with remdesivir was active in inhibiting SARS-Cov-2, the virus that causes COVID-19, in VERO E6 cells.
 The concentration of stenoparib required for virus inhibition was lower in the combination study than in the single agent study.

 The two drugs target the virus through unique but different mechanisms of action.
 Remdesivir blocks the RNA replication enzyme, while stenoparib, as an inhibitor of PARP1/PARP2 (Poly ADP-Ribose Polymerases) and tankyrase 1 and 2 inhibits virus assembly and inhibits the negative effects of virus infection on the human body such as cytokine storm and necrosis.